Jimexist/Jimexist.github.io/_posts/2016-06-27-an-instagram-downloader.markdown

 So it worked as expected when pasted into the Chrome DevTools: the site has shielding set up for the photos so you cannot just right click and save the photo, but you can always get those `src` attributes by jQuery-ing `img`s.

-So I went on and create [a content-script based Chrome extension](https://github.com/Jimexist/instagram-downloader), because this is a great way to evaluate a `js` code in the current tab's document as context.
+So I went on and create [a content-script based Chrome extension](https://github.com/Jimexist/instagram-downloader), because this is a great way to evaluate `js` code in the current tab's document as context.
 I did it in ES6 just to try things out, but to be honest that was an overkill.
 The extension uses [this great `fileSaver` package](https://github.com/eligrey/FileSaver.js/) that I've used before, and everything else is quite self-explanatory.

 The extension only downloads a url list as a text file because I think [aria2c](https://aria2.github.io/) is a better tool for this step as it handles retries, url parsing, etc. nicely.